 The Sergeant at Arms (hereinafter "Sergeant") serves at the pleasure of the Speaker.
 The Sergeant shall attend the House during its sittings and maintain order under the direction of the Speaker or other presiding officer.
-In case of any disturbance or disorderly conduct within the Chamber, corridors, passages, lobby, galleries, and rooms of the House, whether in the Capitol or elsewhere, the Speaker may order the Sergeant to suppress the same and may order the Sergeant to remove any person creating any disturbance.
-The Sergeant will ensure that no person is admitted to the Chamber except in accordance with these rules.
+In case of any disturbance or disorderly conduct within the Chamber, corridors, passages, lobby, galleries, or rooms of the House, whether in the Capitol or elsewhere, the Speaker may order the Sergeant to suppress the same and may order the Sergeant to remove any person creating any disturbance.
+The Sergeant will ensure that no person is admitted to the Chamber except in accordance with these rules or as directed by the Speaker.
 The Sergeant shall oversee the security of the House and its members when engaged in their constitutional duties and perform other duties under the command and supervision of the Speaker.